Awloombe History, Family Crest & Coats of Arms

 Early Origins of the Awloombe family

-Another 324 words (23 lines of text) covering the years 1250, 1417, 1403 and 1405 are included under the topic Early Awloombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Awloombe research.
+Another 91 words (6 lines of text) covering the years 1250, 1417, 1403 and 1405 are included under the topic Early Awloombe History in all our PDF Extended History products and printed products wherever possible.

 Awloombe Spelling Variations